Show HN: Bramble – Local-first Password Manager

 eWallet — Password Manager and Secure Wallet

-256-bit military-grade AES encryption
+• Encryption: 256-bit AES military-grade encryption

 As an affiliate, we earn on qualifying purchases.